 After your One-Week Reboot, you will enter your Weight Loss Phase.
 You will follow this meal plan until you reach your goal weight.
 You’ll continue losing weight and keep challenging yourself during your 30-minute exercise routine.
 You’ll have more flexibility with your menu and can even have the occasional glass of wine.

 Each week, you’ll enjoy five South Beach Diet breakfasts, lunches and dinners.
-Just like in your first week, you will also add side dishes and snacks made up of a combination of Proteins, Healthy Fats, Good Carbs and Vegetables.
+Just like in your first week, you will also add side dishes and snacks made up of a combination of Proteins, Healthy Fats and Vegetables.
 You’ll also still be preparing your DIY meals!

 When you’ve reached your goal weight, you’ll transition to South Beach Diet Success (which lasts the rest of your life!).
-You’ll no longer rely on pre-made South Beach Diet meals.
-Instead, you’ll use your newly-found knowledge to prepare healthy DIY Meals anytime, anywhere.
+During this time of weight maintenance, you’ll use your newly-found knowledge to prepare healthy DIY Meals anytime, anywhere.
+The South Beach Diet will provide tools, recipes and resources to help you maintain your low-carb lifestyle.
 Just remember to eat mindfully and in moderation.
 Keep exercising and keep drinking plenty of water.

 To make weight maintenance (and life) even easier, you will get portion controlled colored-containers to ensure you are keeping on track with your portions and getting the proper amounts of each food group.
-You can also always order off of our A La Carte menu to grab a few of your favorite South Beach foods to have on hand when you want to grab something on-the-go!
+You can also always continue to get South Beach Diet meals and snacks on auto-delivery.
+You can even order off of our A La Carte menu to grab a few of your favorite South Beach foods to have on hand when you want to grab something on-the-go!